Getting to Space Faster with EMA Simulation and Measurement

 “It’s important to do these radiation and charging studies on Earth so that you don’t run into any cataclysmic issue when you send your satellite up in space,” said EMA Staff Scientist Brian Wood.
 “You can kind of gauge and mitigate any risk.”

 Each testing project is different and catered to each customer.
-To start the SERE team will establish what the issue is and what problems are anticipated.
+The SERE team will start by identifying the issue and the anticipated problems.

-Once all the materials have been collected, EMA will create custom mounts and cabling inside the SERE chamber.
-The team will discuss what kind of radiation exposure needs to be used and testing will begin.
+EMA will collect all the materials and create custom mounts and cabling inside the SERE chamber.
+The team will discuss the radiation exposure level and start testing.

-Materials are mounted on the door side of the SERE chamber.
+EMA has mounted materials on the door side of the SERE chamber.
 It comes with a 24-inch sample plate and is approximately a cubic meter in volume.
-The chamber can be pumped down to 10-8 Torr in about a day.
+In about a day, SERE can pump down to 10-8 Torr.

-On the other side is where the instrumentation is housed.
+You can find the instrumentation on the other side.
 This includes an electron flood source, low plasma generator, and VUV Krypton arc lamp.

 “We have the UV photon source to do neutralization and any aging studies,” Wood said.
 “Then we have the plasma source which can recreate the LEO (low Earth orbit) environment.
 With those we’re essentially able to mimic many of the environments that a satellite can be exposed to when it’s up in space.”